+NOTE: An air filter is supplied with the furnace as shipped from the factory.
+It is recommended that filters be cleaned or replaced monthly during the heating season.
 New or newly renovated homes may require more frequent changing until the construction dust has minimized.
 Filters designed to remove smaller particles such as pollen, may require additional maintenance.
 Filters for side return and bottom return applications are available from most local distributors.

-Upflow Furnaces: the filter is located inside the blower compartment underneath the blower.
+For upflow models, the filter is located inside the blower compartment underneath the blower.
 To replace the filter: